pfd/jekyll-test/docs/integration/sdk.md

 This document is for developers responsible for integrating a SheerID gated offer programs with their systems.
 The SheerID Javascript Library was designed for anyone with basic HTML/JavaScript skills.
 We support customization of look and feel through standard CSS hooks in the HTML (see [Styling](./styling)).
 The <a href="http://developer.sheerid.com" target="_blank">REST API</a> is still available for more complex use cases.

+## This Document
+For installation instructions, and to get started with the code, see our [quick start](../../getting-started/quickstart).

+See [flows](docs/flows) for an overview of how Gated Offer programs work.

+Need Help?
+Contact <a href="mailto:helpdesk@sheerid.com">helpdesk@sheerid.com</a> if you have any integration questions.

 ## Customization Options